allenmoore/wp-svg-helpers/README.md

 ## Usage

 ### SVG File Path Setting
-The SVG file path for the activated theme can be set via a setting through the _Settings > Media_ menu in WordPress.
+The file path to be used for SVG assets can either be the file path for the activated theme or the url for a remote url.
+The setting can be changed through the _Settings > Media_ menu in WordPress.
 By default, the path is set to `assets/svg/dist/`, but it can be easily changed.
 Follow these steps to change the file path setting:

 1. Navigate to the _Settings > Media_ menu in WordPress.
 2. Look for the new section in the _WordPress Media Settings Screen_ titled _SVG Helpers_.
-3. Enter the correct path to your theme's SVG files in the input field.
+3. Enter the correct path or url to use for SVG resources in the input field.
 4. Click _Save Changes_.

 ### Template Tags